-Ideal for non-navigational windows including restaurants, passenger areas, viewing areas and cabins, the films come in a range of three colours: Reflective Silver, Low Mirror Neutral Grey, and Low Mirror Bronze.
-Be aware that our films can be installed on some roof windows of the wheelhouse but are not permitted on main navigational windows.
-Solarglide Type Approved solar screens are the recommended solution for bridge navigational windows as they can be retracted away at night or during poor weather conditions.
+Solarglide window film is ideal for non-navigational windows including restaurants, passenger areas, viewing areas and cabins.
+Solarglide Solar films are available in a range of three colours: Reflective Silver, Neutral Grey, and Solar Bronze.
+Be aware that our Solar Films can be installed on selected roof windows of the wheelhouse, but are not permitted on main navigational windows.
+Please explore our Solarglide Type Approved solar screens , which are the recommended solution for on-board bridge navigational windows, as they can be retracted away at night or during poor weather conditions.

-Furthermore, our ‘Low Mirror Neutral Grey’ range (shades 20/35/50) are Lloyds Register Type Approved.
+Furthermore, our ‘Low Mirror Neutral Grey’ and ‘Reflective Silver’ range (shades 20/35/50) are Lloyds Register Type Approved.
 Another world first from Solarglide, leading the way in improving maritime safety standards for ship windows.

 Commercial and Military Ship Window Films